madpiano/2019-432/references/README.md

 ## Articles of Interest

-- Krivokapich, Janine, Child, John S., Walter, Donald O. and Garfinkel, Alan (1999) "[Prognostic Value of Dobutamine Stress Echocardiography in Predicting Cardiac Events in Patients With Known or Suspected Coronary Artery Disease](https://github.com/THOMASELOVE/2019-432/blob/master/references/pdf/Dobutamine_Stress_Echocardiography_1999_project1_demo.pdf)" *J Amer Coll Cardiology*, 33 (3: 1999 Mar 01): 708-716.
+- Janine Krivokapich, John S. Child, Donald O. Walter and Alan Garfinkel (1999) "[Prognostic Value of Dobutamine Stress Echocardiography in Predicting Cardiac Events in Patients With Known or Suspected Coronary Artery Disease](https://github.com/THOMASELOVE/2019-432/blob/master/references/pdf/Dobutamine_Stress_Echocardiography_1999_project1_demo.pdf)" *J Amer Coll Cardiology*, 33 (3: 1999 Mar 01): 708-716.
 Also available at http://www.onlinejacc.org/content/33/3/708.
     - This is the paper discussed in the Project 1 demonstration materials.